BIIFSweden/LCI_Workshop/README.md

 ## 1) Uneven illumination - how to correct

-Uneven illumination can be due to different factors, e.g., paraxial approximation, microscope settings, sample artefacts (samples that are not flat), shading or vignetting (attenuation of the pixel intensity from the centre of the optical axis to the edges).
+Uneven illumination can be due to different factors, e.g., paraxial approximation, microscope settings, sample artifacts (samples that are not flat), shading or vignetting (attenuation of the pixel intensity from the centre of the optical axis to the edges).

 Uneven illumination can cause discontinuities when stitching whole slide images, background bleaching in time-lapse fluorescent images and compromise downstream analysis when comparing intensities of objects from different regions of the image.
-In this workshop, we will explore two algorithms that can be used to correct such artefacts.
+In this workshop, we will explore two algorithms that can be used to correct such artifacts.

 * [Rolling-ball](https://imagej.net/plugins/rolling-ball-background-subtraction) algorithm